 Note that Middle School and Elementary Division students may also take the Junior Varsity Division versions of the NQE (known as A, B, and C Set).
 These exams are always offered at National History Bee and Bowl Varsity and Junior Varsity tournament sites; a list of which can be found here.
 The version of the Exam offered at each NHBB tournament corresponds to the question set that tournament is using.
-If a student qualifies on any of these three versions then they may attend either or both the Junior Varsity National Championships or the Middle School and Elementary National Championships (they do not need to qualify again on the D or E Set version).
-However, if a student wishes to compete at the Junior Varsity National Championships, they must qualify off the A, B, or C Set version of the NQE (D and E Set [which are easier than A, B, and C Set] serve only to qualify students for the Middle School or Elementary National Championships.
+If a student qualifies on any of these three versions then they may attend either or both the Junior Varsity National Championships or the Middle School and Elementary National Championships (they do not need to qualify again on a Middle School or Elementary Set version).
+However, if a student wishes to compete at the Junior Varsity National Championships, they must qualify off the A, B, or C Set version of the NQE (D-H Sets [which are easier than A, B, and C Set] serve only to qualify students for the Middle School or Elementary National Championships).

-The 2017 Middle School and Elementary Division National Championships for the International Geography Bee will be held at the Hyatt Regency O’Hare in Rosemont, IL (right next to Chicago) on Sunday, May 28 and Monday, May 28 (Memorial Day).
-Competing students must arrive by 2:00pm, and are strongly recommended to fly in on the previous night.
-The preliminary rounds will last from 3:00 to 6:30pm, and then the final rounds will be held on Monday from 12:30pm to 2:00pm.
-Students may compete in both the US Geography Olympiad and International Geography Bee US National Championships, as they will run at different times on May 28.
-The 2017 IGB US National Championships for the Middle School and Elementary Divisions will consist of 4 rounds of buzzer-based competition with pyramidal quiz questions, followed by two final rounds.
-The International Geography Bee’s Middle School and Elementary Division National Championships costs $75 per student in 2017.
+The 2018 Middle School and Elementary Division National Championships for the International Geography Bee will be held in conjunction with the National Championships of the US Geography Olympiad and the US Academic Bee and Bowl.
+The weekend will be in June 2018; the exact dates and location will be announced here shortly.
+The 2018 IGB US National Championships for the Middle School and Elementary Divisions will consist of 4 rounds of buzzer-based competition with pyramidal quiz questions, followed by two final rounds.
+The International Geography Bee’s Middle School and Elementary Division USA National Championships cost $80 per student in 2018.

-To best prepare for the IGB National Championships, students should review the past questions used in the US Geography Olympiad’s Quiz Bowl Tournament from 2013-2016 (these are available here) as the IGB National Championships in the USA will be run along identical lines as the USGO Quiz Bowl Tournaments were.
+To best prepare for the IGB National Championships, students should review the past questions used at the 2017 National Championships on the Resources Page, as well as the questions used in the US Geography Olympiad’s Quiz Bowl Tournament from 2013-2016 (these are available here) as the IGB National Championships in the USA will be run along identical lines as the USGO Quiz Bowl Tournaments were.
 In particular, the 2015 Middle School and Elementary Division questions are helpful in preparing, though the Varsity and Junior Varsity Division questions can be useful too, as there is some overlap in terms of the material referenced between the older and younger age groups.

-Students who finish in the top half at the IGB US National Championships within their age division qualify for the IGB World Championships in July 2018 in Berlin, Germany.
-Qualification is valid for two years; thus students may qualify in either 2017 or 2018 for the World Championships.
+Students who finish in the top half at the IGB US National Championships within their age division / classification, or who score 75 or better on any National Qualifying Exam in the 2016-2017 or the 2017-2018 academic year then qualify for the 2018 IGB World Championships on July 11-17, 2018 in Berlin, Germany.
+Qualification is valid for two years; thus students may qualify in either the 2016-2017 or 2017-2018 academic year for the World Championships.
 Note, however, that students may need to play in a different age division at the IGB World Championships than what they qualified in.
 At the 2018 IGB World Championships, students will compete in an age division on the basis of their birthdate (regardless of which division or divisions they qualified in).
 Any student participating who was born before September 1, 2001 will be considered Varsity at the 2018 IGB World Championships, students born between September 1, 2001 and August 31, 2003 will be considered Junior Varsity, and those younger than that (i.e. born on or after September 1, 2003) will be considered Middle School.